You are here

 - Evaluating research activity (e.g., sponsored project, technology transfer, international travel) for export controls conditions in coordination with ORSP, OTT, and other university units

 - Assisting in the creation of a Technology Control Plan (TCP), if export controls apply to the research activity

 - Obtaining appropriate federal licenses and other approvals for the export controlled research activity

 - Advising on, and monitoring the completion of, required export controls training

-The U-M Export Controls Working Group, headed by the Export Controls Officer, reviews and approves Technology Control Plans.
+The U-M Export Controls Review Committee, headed by the Export Controls Officer, reviews and approves Technology Control Plans.

-The Export Control Advisory Committee (ECAC) provides guidance to and feedback on the U-M Export Controls compliance program.
+The Export Controls Advisory Committee (ECAC) provides guidance to and feedback on the U-M Export Controls compliance program.
 Membership comes from across the university and research disciplines.
-The committee reviews policies and procedures to faciliate effective adherance to the federal regulations while maintaining U-M's committment to openness of research as outlined in the Regents' Policy Concerning Research Grants, Contracts, and Agreements (SPG 303.01).
+The committee reviews policies and procedures to facilitate effective adherence to the federal regulations while maintaining U-M's commitment to openness of research as outlined in the Regents' Policy Concerning Research Grants, Contracts, and Agreements (SPG 303.01).

 Researcher Roles & Responsibilities